-In the ten years that I have been in the non-toxic skin care industry, there is one group of people that I have never had much success selling to, and that’s teenagers.
+In the many years that I have been in the non-toxic skin care industry, there is one group of people that I have never had much success selling to, and that’s teenagers.
 I’m not entirely sure why, but I think it has something to do with price point, packaging, and general apathy.
 It’s typical for this age group to answer the question, “What do you use on your skin?” with “I don’t know,” which leads me to believe that either their parents are purchasing these items for them, or they are mindlessly grabbing whatever they are drawn to off of drugstore shelves.
 They don’t seem to put much thought into the safety of the ingredients that they are putting on their skin.
 This concerns me because of all the age groups, teens absolutely should care.

 Why should teens care about cosmetic products?

 Adolescence is a pivotal time in the growth of the human body.
 Hormones within the endocrine system are working double-time to develop the reproductive system, the brain, bones, blood, and immune system.
 It’s a delicate balance that can easily be harmed by exposure to the wrong chemicals.
 Chemicals that interfere with regular hormonal functioning are called “Endocrine Disruptor Chemicals” (EDCs) and the likelihood that a teenager is exposing themselves to these substances on a daily basis is extremely high, given that they are present in thousands of personal care products on the market.
 The Environmental Working Group in the United States tested the blood and urine of 20 teens aged 14-19 and found an average of 13 different EDCs in the form of parabens, triclosan, synthetic musks and phthalates.